-- Posting, sexually-explicit material, hate-based material, hacker-related material, or other material that may be deemed detrimental to the integrity and the mission of the University. - Posting or sending restricted information outside of the University without proper or formal authorization. - Using other services available on the Internet, such as FTP or Telnet, on systems for which the user does not have an account, or on systems that have no guest or anonymous account for the service being used. - Posting commercial announcements or advertising material. - Promoting or maintaining a personal or private business. - Receiving news feeds and push-data updates, unless the material is required for University business. - Using non-work or non-academic related applications or software that occupies excess workstation or network processing time.
+- Posting, sexually-explicit material, hate-based material, hacker-related material, or other material that may be deemed detrimental to the integrity, image, and mission of the University. - Posting or sending restricted information outside of the University without proper or formal authorization. - Using services available on the Internet, through systems the user does not have an account on, or on systems that have no guest or anonymous account for the service being used. - Posting commercial announcements or advertising material. - Promoting or maintaining a personal or private business. - Using non-work or non-academic related applications or software that occupies excess workstation or network processing time.